 International Bird Rescue is a non-profit 501(c)(3) organization.
-Your gift is tax-deductible to the extent permitted by law.
+Your gift is tax-deductible.

 Every spring and summer our centers are filled with orphaned ducklings.
 Your adoption of a clutch of ducklings helps us successfully raise and release over 1,000 ducklings a year.